pippim/pippim.github.io/programs/mserve.md

 resumes mserve play for 18 minutes.
 - When Hockey TV commercial buttons are active you have the option of restoring the FF/Rewind buttons.
-- When changing buttons, the Music Library window is sent to bottom and Play Window is raised to the top.
+- When changing buttons, the Music Location window is sent to bottom and Play Window is raised to the top.

 This `.gif` also shows how the Show/Hide